-2. Potential uses of the revenue received from Public Act No.21-58 "An Act Concerning Solid Waste Management" in accordance with "Resolution Regarding Revenues Received from Beverage Container Surcharges" adopted on June 8, 2022.
+2. Continued discussion regarding potential uses of the revenue received from Public Act No.21-58 "An Act Concerning Solid Waste Management" in accordance with "Resolution Regarding Revenues Received from Beverage Container Surcharges" adopted on June 8, 2022.

-Councilor Saums stated he reviewed the Program that they received from the Town of Montville and made a number of edits to the first draft that he provided to the Ledyard Beautification Committee and to Ms. Betsy Graham yesterday.
+Councilor Saums stated he reviewed the Program that they received from the Town of Montville and made a number of edits to the first draft that he provided the Ledyard Beautification Committee and to Ms. Betsy Graham yesterday.
 He noted the following: